Sophia-fez/Standford-CS193p-2020Spring-SwiftUI/Swift_CS193p_2017Fall/CS193p_2017Fall_demoHistory/03_Swift_Programming_language_Concentration/README.md

 # lecture_3 Demo_Concentration 总结
 ## Demo Topics: Concentration
+- Making Concentration’s button layout dynamic
-- We want our UI to work on different iPhones and in both landscape and portrait
-- We’ll do this using UIStackView and autolayout
+We want our UI to work on different iPhones and in both landscape and portrait We’ll do this using **UIStackView and autolayout**
-- This is only a taste of what’s to come on this front in a couple of weeks
+- Make indexOfOneAndOnlyFaceUpCard be **computed**
+- Make **arc4random** code a lot cleaner
+- Make Concentration into a struct (lecture04开头做的)

 ## M model模块
 - **Concentration.swift**